CSGuides/grad-school-application-guide/_exampleMaterials/contributionGuide.md

 In evaluating your own choices and possible outcomes, we encourage you to
 consider:
--  _Opportunity costs_ relative to the job you're actually seeking.
+-  _Opportunity costs_ relative to the grad program you're actually seeking.
 There is simply not enough time to do everything during your graduate career.
 If you are looking for a teaching-focused position, at a certain point, serving as instructor of record